Hypnootize/m0rehud/README.md

 3) I want to use a customization but i don't know how to do it:

-Is really easy, after you install the hud (FAQ 1) select what customization you want to apply, let's take as example the "Last Damage Done" Customization.
+Is really easy, after you install the hud (FAQ 1) select what customization you want to apply, let's take as example the "Timer With Background" Customization.
-Open the "Last Damage Done Enabled" folder and copy the resource folder, then go to your custom folder and paste and replace the customization files over your old hud files.
+Open the "Timer With Background" folder and copy the resource folder, then go to your custom folder and paste and replace the customization files over your old hud files.
-Same with the other customizations!
+Same with any other customization!

 .